Language Requirement: None

 Immerse yourself in current events and unprecedented political changes in the capital of the United Kingdom.
 Participate in two Political Science courses over a four-week experience that will explore differing perspectives on international government and policies.
 Meet political party leaders and discuss politics in United Kingdom in the aftermath of Brexit.
 With London as your classroom you’ll visit historical sites that will provide context for recent shifts in the political landscape.

-Your classes will meet at the GEO in London Centre, a beautiful early Georgian town house in the heart of Bloomsbury in central London.
+Your classes will meet at the GEO London Centre, a beautiful early Georgian town house in the heart of Bloomsbury in central London.
 Number 6 Great James Street was completed in 1721, and the wood paneling and ornate mahogany columns are original.

 Scholarships: Applicants to this program have the option to apply for a program-specific scholarship.
 Award recipients are chosen based on academic merit, financial need, and overall quality of their essay.
 Individual awards range from $500-$2500.
 To be considered, the Scholarship Essay must be completed by February 15.
 Please refer to the Scholarship Essay instructions in the program application or speak with your GEO advisor for more details.

-We also encourage you to follow the GEO in London Centre on social media to see what current London students are learning about throughout the year!
+We also encourage you to follow the GEO London Centre on social media to see what current London students are learning about throughout the year!

 Dates and Deadlines